The perfect 3 days in Atlanta itinerary for travelers in Georgia, USA!

 However, the cost of living in Georgia is much lower than most of the U.S., so you can expect to get a very good hotel for as low as $65 per night.

 As Atlanta is a large metropolitan area, it has numerous options and you can take your pick based off preference based on a quick search in booking.com.
+You can even find affordable places right in downtown Atlanta.

 Is it Safe to Visit Atlanta?